Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 In truth, nitro cold brew was most inspired by bartenders' practice of infusing dark beers such as stouts, ales, and lagers with nitrogen gas rather than carbon dioxide.

-Why pure nitrogen is used in nitro coffee
+Why is pure nitrogen used in nitro coffee?

 Therefore, if you try to make nitro at home with carbon dioxide chargers, the results will be bitter.